 In a concurring opinion, Justice Elena Kagan, joined by Justice Stephen Breyer, strongly hinted that in the absence of the comments about religion made by a couple of members of the Colorado Civil Rights Commission, this case would have come out in favor of the couple.
 As Justice Kagan explained, Masterpiece Cakeshop refuses to sell to same-sex couples the very same cakes that it sells to opposite-sex couples.
 The bakery does not have a religious-freedom right to violate the basic and incredibly important protections against discrimination that Colorado extends to everyone.

 In contrast, Justice Kagan notes, the other bakeries that the court mentioned, which had refused to bake anti-LGBTQ cakes, would not have sold those cakes to anyone, regardless of sexual orientation, race, religion or any other protected status.
 It’s not discriminatory to refuse to rent a room or serve a meal or bake a cake for some people if you don’t provide that service to anyone.
 Discrimination is selectively selling to some people and not others based on who they are.

 AU President and CEO Rachel Laser and other staff members joined our allies outside the Supreme Court this morning for a rally in support of Charlie Craig and David Mullins, the couple turned away by Masterpiece Cakeshop.
 Laser explained that religious freedom should be a shield to protect religious exercise, not a sword to harm and discriminate against others.
-You can listen to her remarks here:

 This decision should not have any effect on similar cases pending in courts across the country.
 Indeed, the justices themselves said that today’s ruling doesn’t decide even other cases with similar facts.
 So today’s decision is far from the last word on the subject.